We love questions! And love answering them.

 What is the creamline in your yogurt?
 Why is it there?

 The “cream on top” of our yogurt is a layer of milk fat that rises as the yogurt cools and settles during our slow culturing process.
-This occurs naturally when milk is NOT homogenized (an unnecessary cosmetic step in dairy processing that we choose to skip).
+This occurs naturally when milk is unhomogenized.
 Sometimes the cream on top of your cup may be broken instead of smooth, due to jostling or slight temperature changes during shipping.
-It's still perfectly fine to eat--just stir it in and enjoy.
+It's still perfectly fine to eat—just stir it in and enjoy.

 Is your milk pasteurized?

-Yes, our milk is pasteurized using standard legal pasteurization techniques.
-In fact, true yogurt can only be made with milk that has been heated to a high temperature, by breaking down proteins and then "reassembling" into the semi-solid product we call yogurt.
+Yes, our milk is pasteurized via HTST method (180 degrees / 30 seconds).
+In fact, true yogurt can only be made with milk that has been heated to a high temperature, by breaking down the proteins and then "reassembling" them into the the semi-solid product we call yogurt.

 What farms does your milk come from?

-As of the autumn season of 2013, we have seven family farms, all within 75 miles from our manufacturing facility in Stuyvesant, New York.
+As of the summer season 2014, we have twelve family farms, all within 75 miles from our manufacturing facility in Stuyvesant, New York.
 About half of our farms are Amish farms.
 Please visit Our Farms if you're interested in learning more about these dedicated grass farmers, their families, and their amazing cows.